antlapit/near-api-kotlin/README.md

 These tests use prepared JSON responses based on a real for many variants.
 This stabilizes API and prevents the appearance of bugs during refactoring of future improvements.

+### Documentation validation tests

+These tests validate example responses in [`NEAR RPC documentation`].
+Testing algorithm:
+* load markdown documentation from [`near docs`]
+* parse markdown and find RPC methods and example responses
+* try to deserialize example responses to classes defined in [`index file`]
+* fail if:
+  * no mapping found OR
+  * existing mapping produced error

 ## Known issues